About ComicBloc

 His work with other professionals began to attract them to the site – and this in turn caused the site to grow.
 More and more professionals wanted to be associated with the site – and this in turn with Geoff signing his first exclusive with DC prompted Josh, Geoff and myself to analyze spinning his site off into a stand-alone new platform.
 And thus, ComicBloc was formed.

-A lot has happened over the last 10 years: Wizard has turned from the apex of the industry into something far lower; Newsarama got bought out; SilverBulletComicBooks turned into ComicsBulletin; mySpace rose and then fell, defeated by Facebook, which is loathed as much as it’s used; most blogs have been outstripped by the role Facebook provides.
+A lot has happened over the last 15 years: Wizard has turned from the apex of the industry into something far lower; Newsarama got bought out; SilverBulletComicBooks turned into ComicsBulletin; mySpace rose and then fell, defeated by Facebook, which is loathed as much as it’s used; most blogs have been outstripped by the role Facebook provides.
 We are still here.

 The site is, and always has been, about a love of comics, and a celebration of the community.
 Because of the internal growth of the site, it’s also had a unique community that has always been its lifeblood.
 Geoff got bigger, and in turn, so did we.
 Author Greg Rucka asked to use us for his official forums and we were happy to oblige.
 Ron Marz and J. Torres came shortly after.
-We’re happy to be a home for these people, and hope to be able to do more for them.
+We’re happy to have been a home for these people, and hope to be able to do more for them.

 In 2006, by some obscene head-wound, we decided to turn the fanboyishness into more than a forum, and started creating content.
 Over the course of 3 years we created over 1,000 pieces of content for the news site, further ingraining us to the industry.
 At its peak, we had two editors and ten writers.
 In 2009, we began the process of overhauling the site in preparation for the fourth phase of our lives.
 We did our best to compete for scoops with the big dogs: ComicBookResources, Newsarama, etc – and ran ourselves ragged doing so.